 Long exposure noise reduction works by shooting two frames.
 The first is your intended shot; the second is a “dark frame” shot as if you’d left the lens cap on.
 The dark frame captures nothing but the hot pixels, which the software then uses as a map to remove them from the original image.

 This feature does mean your long exposures take twice as long to shoot, but otherwise there’s no downside to turning it on.
-It can help you create incredible night time photos, and it’s good tool for taking sharp pictures.
+It can help you shoot incredible night time photos , and it’s good tool for taking sharp pictures.

 If you’ve tried to minimize noise while shooting but are still left with some to clean up, where do you go next?